genexus-books/gx-super-app/Flutter/example_superapp/example/android/README.md

-# Programming a functionality provided by a native SuperApp

-## Setting

-- Point the local repository URL at [build.gradle](https://github.com/genexus-books/gx-super-app/blob/fcc14fade3caf5379892c20545f0cf53ba2b574e/Flutter/example_superapp/android/build.gradle) to the directory where it is located.

-- Configure the Android SDK directory.

-- Open the Android Studio project, compile and run.

 ## Introduction

-This document briefly details how a functionality provided by a native Super App must be programmed so that it can be referenced from an External Object integrated in a Mini App build with GeneXus.
+This document briefly details how a functionality provided by a native Super App must be programmed so that it can be referenced from an External Object integrated in a Mini App built with GeneXus.

 ## Native implementation of the External Object in Flutter